stepassoni/3Dbub/README.md

 # 3Dbub
-3Dbub is a comprehensive repository that provides machine learning-based tools for image segmentation of two-phase flows in corrugated channels.
+3Dbub is a comprehensive repository that provides AI-based methodology and tools for image segmentation of two-phase flows in corrugated channels.
 This repository includes trained weights for the segmentation models, annotated images used for training and MATLAB scripts for bubble volume reconstruction and void fraction estimation.

 ## Features
 - Pre-trained weights for image segmentation models based on U-Net architecture tailored to two-phase flow in corrugated channels.